Get Started with Falcon Foundry

 In case you’re wondering how versions work, minor and patch releases are updated and installed automatically.
 Release versions marked major must be accepted manually in the App catalog.

-I’ve only been at CrowdStrike a couple of months, so I have a newbie perspective.
-The most difficult part for me was testing UI extensions in a developer CID that didn’t have detections or incidents, which meant I needed to find a CID with detections or create my own set for testing.
+I remember when I was first ramping up on the Falcon platform and can appreciate some of the challenges new developers and integrators might face.
+The most difficult part for me was testing UI extensions in a developer CID that didn’t have detections, which meant I needed to find a CID with detections or create my own set for testing.
 You can do that by following these instructions, if you want to keep your development to the developer CID and reuse these detections for other scenarios.
 After that, it was smooth sailing.

-I learned you can create pages with foundry ui pages create and add them to the main menu (under Custom Apps).
+You can create pages with the CLI command foundry ui pages create and add them to the main menu (under Custom Apps).
 The screencast below shows how this works.

 You can discover more about the Foundry CLI by passing --help or -h after the command.
 For example, foundry apps --help or foundry ui -h.